mworion/MountWizzard4/docs/source/explain_windows.rst

 Image Distortion Coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+If you have a FITS image with distortion parameters stored in the FITS header or you add them by plate solving and embedding the parameters yourself, MW4 can show the image with distortion parameters used.

+.. hint:: Some plate solvers calculate the coordinates of the images, but no distortion
+          parameters!
+For example astrometry.net does calculate them, whereas ASTAP does not!

 .. image:: _static/window_image_distortion.png
     :align: center
     :scale: 71%

 Satellite Windows
 -----------------
+The satellite window is split in four quadrants.
+The left side shows the the earth fixed and rotating, the right side the earth map and your horizon view (like the hemisphere view) with your horizon line (if checked).
+Red dots show your location.

 .. image:: _static/window_satellite_empty.png
     :align: center
     :scale: 71%

 Satellite Visible
 ^^^^^^^^^^^^^^^^^
+If you have an active satellite (selecting in satellite tab in main window), MW4 will show the satellite track and position in all quadrants.
+Satellite position is cyclic updated, so you could see the satellite moving.
+If the satellite is visible and above horizon, you will see it's track in the fourth quadrant.

 .. image:: _static/window_satellite_noaa.png
     :align: center
     :scale: 71%